mgukov/Recorderjs/README.md

 # Opus Recorder

-A javascript library to encode the output of Web Audio API nodes in Ogg Opus format.
+A javascript library to encode the output of Web Audio API nodes in Opus format.
 Audio encoded and decoded using libopus v1.1.4.
 Audio resampling is performed by speexDSP 1.2RC3.
-Encoded and muxed audio will be returned as typedArray in `dataAvailable` event.
+Encoded and muxed audio will be returned as typedArray.

 ### Usage